danintel/sawtooth-faq/glossary.rst

 Payload
     Data processed by the TP and only the TP.
 Can be any format (CSV, protobufs, etc.) Data model is defined by TF.
 Payload is encoded using MIME's Base64 (``A-Za-z0-9+/``) + ``=`` for 0 mod 4 padding
 PBFT
     Practical Byzantine Fault Tolerance.
 A "classical" consensus algorithm that uses a state machine.
-PBFT is a three-phase, network-intense algorithm, so is not scalable to large networks
+Uses leader and block election.
+PBFT is a three-phase, network-intense algorithm (n^2), so is not scalable to large networks
 Permissioned Blockchain (aka Private Blockchain)
     participants must ID themselves to a network (e.g., Hyperledger Sawtooth or Hyperledger Fabric) Permissionless Blockchain (aka Public Blockchain)
     anyone can join network (e.g., Bitcoin, Ethereum) PoET
     Proof of Elapsed Time (optional Nakamoto-style consensus algorithm used for Sawtooth).
 PoET with SGX has BFT.
 PoET Simulator has CFT.
 Not CPU-intensitve as with PoW-style algorithms, although it still can fork and have stale blocks.
 See PoET specification at https://sawtooth.hyperledger.org/docs/core/releases/latest/architecture/poet.html
 PoW
     Proof of Work.
 Completing work (CPU-intensive Nakamoto-style consensus algorithm).
 Usually used in permissionless blockchains
 PoS